dogaycl/Ai-Based_Adaptive_Learning_Program/README.md

 Is used directly in adaptive decision-making

-Student evaluation is continuously recalculated based on question difficulty and performance
+Student evaluation is continuously recalculated based on question difficulty and performance.

 🏆 Why This Project Stands Out